 Getting Pregnant With Fibroids

-If you’ve been diagnosed with uterine fibroids and you want to get pregnant, you probably have some concerns.
-Perhaps you are wondering if you will be able to get pregnant without any issues, or whether you will be able to safely deliver your baby.
+If you’ve been diagnosed with uterine fibroids, which are benign tumors that reside within your uterus, and you want to get pregnant, you probably have some concerns.
+Perhaps you are wondering if you will be able to conceive children without any issues, or whether you will be able to safely deliver your baby.

 You may be able to reduce some of these risks with fibroid treatment.
-Here’s what you need to know about fibroids and getting pregnant.
+Request an appointment with one of our expert specialists today to discuss how fibroid treatment may help.

 Can You Get Pregnant with Fibroids?